Rose McGowan Blasts Media For ‘Covering Up’ Joe Biden Sexual Assault Allegation

 “Who’s behind Time’s Up?
 CAA.
 Where do they meet?
 CAA?
 Who needs good PR?
 CAA.
 Who are part of the pimp problem?
 CAA.”

-According to Breitbart, the Biden campaign “exponentially increased” payments to SKDKnickerbocker, the firm that founded Times Up.
+According to Breitbart, the Biden campaign “exponentially increased” payments to SKDKnickerbocker, the firm that founded Time’s Up.
 Notably, in January and February, the campaign reportedly donated $806,000.

 Reade opened up about the alleged sexual assault on the podcast of Rolling Stone journalist Katie Halper.
 She accused Biden of putting his hands underneath her clothes and penetrating her with his fingers.
-Before the recent accusation, Reade went public with a separate less graphic charge last year when she claimed Biden touched her inappropriately during her time in his Senate office.
+Before the recent accusation, Reade went public with a separate, less graphic charge last year when she claimed Biden touched her inappropriately during her time in his Senate office.